 All of the tasks will take place in busy, built-up areas.
 This means you will be driving in and around towns or suburban areas.

-You can find out more about the practical driving test by visiting our website at Changes to the driver licence tests.
+You can find out more about the practical driving test by visiting our website at Practical driver licence tests.

 You will fail the test, with the test being terminated, if you:

 At the end of the test, the testing officer will tell you whether or not you have passed the test.
 They will also go over any errors you made and give you advice on what you can do to correct these errors in your future driving.

 If you pass the test, you will have earned your full licence.
 The testing officer will keep your restricted licence and you will be given an interim full licence.
 This temporary licence is valid for 21 days and must be carried with you when you drive.
 Your full photo driver licence will be mailed to you.

 If you fail the test, the testing officer will return your restricted licence.